-An area of focus for the future will be how to arrange opportunities so that the students who complete noncredit instruction may transition to a credit certificate or degree program of study.
+An important question to be resolved is how to arrange opportunities so that the students who complete noncredit instruction may transition to a credit certificate or degree program of study.
 Credit for prior learning protocols is one possible strategy to address this issue.